 You are what you eat.
 The same is true for puppies.
-Feed a puppy on thoughtfully prepared food like Eukanuba® and you can expect to fuel a dynamic, inquisitive, energetic wingman that sports a dense, thick coat.
+Feed a puppy on thoughtfully prepared food such as Eukanuba®, and you can expect to raise a dynamic, inquisitive, energetic pet that sports a dense, thick coat.
 What you'll see is an external articulation of all that's happening inside: The skeleton is developing properly, muscles are building, and neural pathways in the brain are expanding.
 If Eukanuba designed his meals, he's also getting the antioxidants he needs for his developing immune system.
-This also helps combat common canine diseases like distemper and parvovirus.
+This also helps combat common canine diseases such as distemper and parvovirus.
 Understanding the nature of canine nutrition may sound daunting, but we'll break it down for you, because it is imperative information for you to understand.
 Here's a primer:

 Our scientists have calculated the ideal blend of protein, carbohydrates, and fat necessary to ensure good health.
 Eukanuba puppy foods (and dog and cat foods) are considered premium nutrition.
-However, because they are nutrient dense, your puppy will actually consume less per meal.
+However, because these foods are nutrient dense, your puppy will actually consume less per meal.

 Here's a sample of the nutrients that are in Eukanuba puppy foods:

 While all Eukanuba foods contain the above ingredients, we know it is also important to consider your pet's size when mixing our formulas.
 You see, not all puppies have the same nutritional needs.
-Small breeds develop faster and require higher levels of protein, fat, calcium, and phosphorus; large breeds pups must be given a less nutrient-dense formula to make sure they don't overeat.
-Medium breeds pets, of course, have their own concerns.
-For more information about feeding your puppy, please choose from any of the following articles:
+Small breeds develop faster and require higher levels of protein, fat, calcium, and phosphorus; large breeds must be given a less-nutrient-dense formula to make sure they don't overeat.
+Medium breeds, of course, have their own concerns.

 Read the labels of any puppy-food brand you are considering very carefully so you know exactly what you're putting into your puppy's system.